-An employee rejected during the probationary period from a position to which he has been promoted or who voluntarily requests to be reinstated to a position in the same class from which he was promoted may be reinstated to a position in the class from which he was promoted unless he is discharged as provided in these Rules and provided that such a position is available.
+An employee rejected during the probationary period from a position to which he/she has been promoted or who voluntarily requests to be reinstated to a position in the same class from which they were promoted may be reinstated to a position in the class from which he/she was promoted unless he/she is discharged as provided in these Rules and provided that such a position is available.
 The employee shall be reduced to the rate of pay in effect immediately prior to the promotion.